FC-Datalog as a Framework for Efficient String Querying: A Framework for Efficient FC-Datalog

-To check \changeother{if} a program is an $\olla$ $\fcdatalog$ program is straightforward. \changetwo{Checking if an $\olla$ $\fcdatalog$ program is deterministic is easier than in the general case, as the pattern equations are restricted to only match one letter at a time.
-When checking both local and global determinism, we only need to consider the case where rules do not contain contradicting pattern equations; if we have a rule with two pattern equations $\atom_1$ and $\atom_2$ that contradict each other, then as there are no solutions to $\atom_1 \wedge \atom_2$, this rule can never be applied.
-To check if a program is locally deterministic, we check that for every rule $\fcdatalogrule$ without pattern equations that contradict each other, every $x \in \topvar(\fcdatalogrule)$ appears in some pattern equation in $\we(\fcdatalogrule)$ or $x \in \bottomvar(\fcdatalogrule)$, and every $y \in \bottomvar(\fcdatalogrule)$ appears in some pattern equation in $\we(\fcdatalogrule)$ or $y \in \topvar(\fcdatalogrule)$.
-If so, then $W_{\fcdatalogrule}$ is a partial function.
-To check if a program is globally deterministic, we use \emph{profiles} for its rules.}
+Checking if a program is an $\olla$ $\fcdatalog$ program is straightforward.
+Checking if an $\olla$ $\fcdatalog$ program is deterministic is easier than in the general case as the pattern equations are restricted to only match one letter at a time.
+For both local and global determinism, we need only consider the case where the rules do not contain contradicting pattern equations.
+If we have a rule with two pattern equations $\atom_1$ and $\atom_2$ that contradict each other, then as there are no solutions to $\atom_1 \wedge \atom_2$, this rule can never be applied.